Taxation

 Dedicated Staffing Model

-Under this model, you hire a dedicated tax preparer or a tax professional who works exclusively for your firm.
+Under this model, you hire a dedicated tax preparer (or a team) who works exclusively for your firm.
 They use your software, follow your review notes, attend your team meetings, and report directly to you.
-You manage them daily, but they simply sit in a secure office overseas instead of your building.
+You manage them daily — they sit in a secure office overseas instead of your building.
 This is the model most CPA firms prefer for ongoing, year-round tax work because it builds institutional knowledge and consistency.
-Your dedicated preparer learns your clients, your preferences, and your quality standards over time,e just like any team member would.
+Your dedicated preparer learns your clients, your preferences, and your quality standards over time — just like any team member would.

 Project-Based Outsourcing

-Acculink CPA offers both models through its flexible engagement options (https://acculinkcpa.com/about/engagement-models), allowing firms to choose the structure that best fits their workflow and volume.
+Acculink CPA offers both models through its flexible engagement options, allowing firms to choose the structure that best fits their workflow and volume.
 Many firms start with dedicated staffing for core tax work and add project-based capacity during peak season.

 Types of Tax Returns You Can Outsource